mike-matera/cloud-linux/cis-191/projects/system_monitoring_and_logging.md

 ## Examining the System

 For this project you will execute commands that show you what's going on with a system.
 You can do this lab on your VM, opus or any other Linux system.
-For each question you will submit a screenshot of the command and its output showing the answer to the question:
+For each question you will submit a screenshot of the command and its output showing the answer to the question (or copy and paste text from the terminal):

   - When was the last time the system booted (what date and time)?
   - What is the average number of disk I/O requests that the system has made since boot?